AuroraViola/ChillyGB/README.md

 ## Not Planned features

-These features will not be implemented (at least in this repository)
+These features will not be implemented

-* SGB borders
+* Any SGB function
+* MBC6 support
+* HUc1 support
+* HUc3 support
+* Infrared communication

 ## License